aurelzefi/permissions/README.md

 # Permissions

-A package to easily add permissions in your Laravel project.
+A package to easily add permissions to your Laravel project.

 ## Requirements